abpframework/abp/docs/en/Community-Articles/2023-10-28-EF-Core-8-Primitive-Collections/POST.md

 }
 ```

-When we want to list cars if they have any of the specific colors.
+When we want to list the cars if they have any of the specific colors.

 ```csharp
 var colors = new HashSet<Color> { Color.Blue, Color.White };